tallpauley/wordsiv/docs/usage/generating-text.md

 - **[`rnd_punc`](#punctuation-randomness-rnd_punc)**: Blend in fully random
   punctuation selection with the default probability-based punctuation selection

-There are also these additional options:
+There are also additional options:

 - **[`numbers`](#mixing-in-numbers-numbers)**: Mix-in figures with the words
 - **[`punc`](#disabling-punctuation-punc)**: Optionally disable punctuation